Vikranth3140/simple-github-automation/README.md

-# GitHub Automation Tools
+# simple github automation

-**GitHub Automation Tools** is a Python package that allows you to automate common GitHub tasks, such as managing issues, automating pull requests, retrieving repository insights, and adding labels based on keywords or user mentions.
+**simple github automation** is a Python package that allows you to automate common GitHub tasks, such as managing issues, automating pull requests, retrieving repository insights, and adding labels based on keywords or user mentions.

 View it at [PyPI](https://pypi.org/project/simple-github-automation/0.1.0/)